freealise/freealise/ar/README.md

 english syllabary: cluster consonants with schwa (filter down to 1-2 phoneme syllables - no more than 15*24*2+15+24*2, ~512)
 https://web.archive.org/web/20160923005626/http://semarch.linguistics.fas.nyu.edu:80/barker/Syllables/index.txt

-pixel emoji input from keyboard (7x7 - 12x12 with Shift / Caps / Num) ?
-display as inline pictogram in rtf / html, on sn with combining symbols
+notation: add pointer input, svg polylines in order of typing / drawing; display as is or raster / vector pictogram
-use for image dithering / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
+use for emoji / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)

 improve scene mask in bad lighting conditions with threshold (https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html)
 when eroding \ dilating the scene mask to remove noise, exclude the region around scene by dilation to keep edge detail